KnightOS/kimg/README.md

 # kimg

 KnightOS image conversion tool.
-Converts image formats supported by ImageMagick to the KnightOS image format.
+Converts image formats supported by stb_image to the KnightOS image format.

 Work in progress.